Voter registration in the United States: Federal jurisdiction

 While the United States Congress has jurisdiction over laws applying to federal elections, it has deferred most aspects of election law to the states.
-The United States Constitution prohibits states from restricting voting rights in ways that infringe on a person's right to equal protection under the law (14th Amendment), on the basis of race (15th Amendment), on the basis of sex (19th Amendment), on the basis of having failed to pay a poll tax or any tax (24th Amendment), or on the basis of age for persons age 18 and older (26th Amendment).
+The United States Constitution prohibits states from restricting voting rights in ways that infringe on a person's right to equal protection under the law (14th Amendment), on the basis of race (15th Amendment), on the basis of sex (19th Amendment), on the basis of having failed to pay a poll tax or any tax (14th Amendment (see: Harper v.
+VA Elections Board) & 24th Amendment), or on the basis of age for persons age 18 and older (26th Amendment).
 The administration of elections, however, vary widely across jurisdictions.

 In general, US citizens over the age of 18 have the right to vote in federal elections.
 In a few cases, permanent residents ("green card" holders) have registered to vote and have cast ballots without realizing that doing so was illegal.
 Non-citizens convicted in criminal court of having made a false claim of citizenship for the purpose of registering to vote in a federal election can be fined and imprisoned for up to a year.
 Deportation and removal proceedings have resulted from several such cases.
 Some municipalities allow non-citizen residents to vote in municipal or school district elections.

 All states except Maine and Vermont (and the District of Columbia) deny the vote to convicted felons for some duration, a practice known as felony disenfranchisement.
 In 16 states, voting is only prohibited during incarceration.
 21 states additionally prohibit voting during parole or probation but allow voting after.
 Eleven states either indefinitely suspend voting rights or require special action to have voting rights restored.

+Security issues

+In 2023 a contractor, WSD Digital, developing a voter registration and e-pollbook system for New Hampshire put in code to link to websites in Russia and used open source software managed by a Russian.
+New Hampshire found those issues by hiring another company, ReversingLabs, to review the code of the first company.

+In 2016 Russian hackers probed all states and breached voter registration systems in two states.
+Breaches have the potential to add, remove or change voters, allowing later addition of ballots in those names.